microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 - `D3D12_RESOURCE_STATE_PIXEL_SHADER_RESOURCE`
 - `D3D12_RESOURCE_STATE_NON_PIXEL_SHADER_RESOURCE`

-This promotion can occur during state transformation ResourceBarrier, where the StateBefore value is one of these states, but the actual subresource state is `D3D12_RESOURCE_STATE_COMMON`.
+This promotion can occur during a state transformation `ResourceBarrier`, where the `StateBefore` value is one of these states, but the actual subresource state is `D3D12_RESOURCE_STATE_COMMON`.
 From an enhanced barriers perspective the `LayoutBefore` may be either `D3D12_BARRIER_LAYOUT_COMMON` or `D3D12_BARRIER_LAYOUT_<SOMETHING_SPECIFIC>`.
-Therefore, a number of internal-only layouts are used to to support legacy ResourceBarrier to enhanced Barrier calls by the D3D12 runtime:
+Therefore, a number of internal-only layouts are used to support legacy `ResourceBarrier` to enhanced `Barrier` calls by the D3D12 runtime:

 - `D3D12_BARRIER_LAYOUT_LEGACY_COPY_DEST`
 - `D3D12_BARRIER_LAYOUT_LEGACY_COPY_SOURCE`